jordinl/concurrent-http-requests-comparison/README.md

 > Times are in milliseconds.

 > [!WARNING]
-> I think the implementations are good for all languages, but it's possible I've made mistakes that could make some of these slower.
+> I think the implementations are good for all languages, but it's possible there are ways of making some of these faster.

 ```